T.TAO

 Hardware Basics

-First, we need to understand the difference between GPU and CPU.
+First, we need to know the difference between GPU and CPU.

-- GPU (Graphics Processing Unit): A graphics processing unit.
-This hardware is designed to process large amounts of data.
-Due to its highly parallel structure, it can quickly process large data such as images and video.
+• GPU (Graphics Processing Unit): The graphics processing unit, or graphics processor.
+The role of this hardware is to process massive amounts of data.
+Because it uses a highly parallel structure, it can quickly process large data such as images and videos.

-- CPU (Central Processing Unit): A central processing unit.
-This hardware is designed to quickly process sequential data, where processing happens one item after another.
+• CPU (Central Processing Unit): The central processing unit, or central processor.
+The role of this hardware is to quickly process ordered data, where data is processed one after another.

 The CPU passes instructions to the GPU.
-Metal's strategy is to use command buffers on the CPU to store multiple CPU instructions, and to prevent blocking, the CPU continuously issues instructions for the next frame rather than waiting for the GPU to finish the current task.
+Metal's strategy is to use an instruction buffer on the CPU to store multiple CPU instructions, and to prevent blocking, the CPU will continue to issue instructions for the next frame instead of waiting for the GPU to complete its current tasks.

 Rendering Pipeline

-From a high-level perspective, the rendering pipelines of various APIs are not very different.
-In Apple's Metal documentation, the Metal rendering pipeline is summarized as: Application stage — Vertex stage — Rasterization stage — Fragment stage — Pixel stage.
-From a low-level perspective, implementing each of these steps requires the program to have concrete control over the abstract concepts used.
+From a top-level perspective, the rendering pipelines of various APIs actually do not have much difference.
+In Metal's official documentation, it summarizes the Metal rendering pipeline as the application stage - vertex stage - rasterization stage - fragment stage - pixel stage.
+From a low-level perspective, to implement each of the above steps, we need the program to have specific control over the abstract concepts used.

-We can start from scratch with a project and go through the entire flow to understand how the rendering pipeline is implemented in Metal.
+We can write a project from scratch and go through the entire process to understand the implementation of the rendering pipeline in Metal.
 Create a new Multiplatform App.

 Initialization